 - Increasing enrollment in all majors and minors as well as in both graduate programs.

 - Exploring more possibilities for online instruction, especially during the fall and spring semesters.

-- Emphasizing and practicing diversity in curriculum as well as in recruiting/hiring of faculty, instructors and graduate students.
+- Emphasizing and practicing diversity in the curriculum as well as in recruiting/hiring faculty, instructors and graduate students.

 - Securing course release for untenured faculty and faculty involved in significant research projects.

 - Monitoring enrollment pressures in General Education courses (staffing, scheduling, enrollment caps and financial and physical resource issues).